 Villa la Meridiana offers the following services:

-- Outdoor pool with shallow water area, pool bar, bath towels
+- Outdoor swimming pool with shallow water area, poolside bar, bath towels

 - Pets allowed only in the ground floor apartment

-- private beach front equipped with sun loungers and awnings with the possibility to perform various sports activities: snorkeling, scuba diving, cycling, hiking, bike rental, table tennis, fishing
+- private beach front equipped with sun beds and awnings with the possibility of various sports activities: snorkeling, scuba diving, cycling, hiking, bicycle rental, table tennis, fishing

-- Daily cleaning service; EXTRA ironing service and laundry service
+- Daily cleaning service; EXTRA ironing and laundry service

 - common room / TV area